danchiacchio/scripts/py_vESXiNTPd/README.md

 - ✅ Can stop and start the NTP service on ESXi hosts
 - ✅ Can change the NTP client configuration

-## Script Versions
-py_vESXiNTPd.py
-- This is the first script version
-- All features are enabled on this version

-py_vESXiNTPd-v2.py
-- The first version executes all options considering all ESXi in the same vCenter, regardless of the Cluster that they are - this can be bad for large environments with many clusters in the same vCenter
-- With this version, you can select which clusters to work for.
-It provided more flexibility to work in multi-cluster environment

-py_vESXiNTPd-v3.py
-- This is an enhance version of the previous versions
-- We have added new functions to interact with vCenter Server

 ---